Role guide

 Hinting without revealing: "I want the table to pay close attention to Player 5.
 I can't go into details yet, but I've been tracking something over the last two nights and Player 5 is at the center of it.
 If anyone else has suspicions about Player 5, now's the time."

 Creating doubt about night results: "Before we take the morning announcement at face value — remember there's a Courtesan in this game.
 Someone's night action was cancelled.
-If the Doctor was blocked, then the Mafia's kill went through even if the Doctor picked the right target.
-A death doesn't mean the Doctor was wrong."
+If the Doctor was blocked, then the Werewolves' attack went through even if the Doctor picked the right target.
+A loss doesn't mean the Doctor was wrong."

 Full reveal with log: "I'm the Courtesan.
 Here's my log.
-Night 1: blocked Player 6, someone died.
-Night 2: blocked Player 3, nobody died.
-Night 3: blocked Player 3 again, nobody died.
-Night 4: blocked Player 10, someone died.
-Two peaceful nights when I blocked Player 3, two deaths when I didn't.
-Player 3 is Mafia."
+Night 1: blocked Player 6, someone was taken out.
+Night 2: blocked Player 3, nobody was lost.
+Night 3: blocked Player 3 again, nobody was lost.
+Night 4: blocked Player 10, someone was taken out.
+Two peaceful nights when I blocked Player 3, two losses when I didn't.
+Player 3 is a Werewolf."

 Redirecting a bad decision: "Voting out Player 4 right now would be a mistake.
 I have reason to believe their night action has been critical to our survival.
 I'm asking the table for one more day.
 If I'm wrong, hold me accountable tomorrow."